Where to recycle your items

 Nappies |

 Re-usable (or 'real') cloth nappies are kinder to the environment than single-use disposable ones so long as you do not wash/tumble dry them at high temperature.
 Real nappies are also cheaper than disposables in the long run, especially if you buy them second hand and use them for more than one baby.
 A baby goes through four to ten nappy changes daily, totalling approximately 1kg of disposable nappy waste every day.
 Across West London, babies produce at least 5,700 tonnes of waste resulting in overflowing of rubbish and recycling bins and up to £700,000 in disposal costs every year.
 If you're a Richmond resident, you can borrow a washable nappy pack at no charge from West London Waste Authority for three weeks to try out a wide range of washable nappies.
 Each pack contains everything you need to see whether washable nappies are right for you and for your little one(s).
-If you're interested in borrowing a nappy pack and making a positive environmental impact, please visit the West London Nappies website for further information and to apply.
+If you're interested in borrowing a nappy pack and making a positive environmental impact, please visit the West London Nappies website where you can sign up for a newsletter to receive regular updates on this scheme.
 Get information and advice on buying new real nappies, second hand real nappies and real nappy laundry services from Real Nappies for London.
-Early potty training can reduce nappy waste. |
+Early potty training can reduce nappy waste and help you save money. |

 Paper |